(Original post date: 10/9/2015)

 In the end, our Timberline Trail weekend left us haggard, sleep deprived, and unable to take two steps without groaning.
 But—and I can’t stress this enough—it was totally worth it.
 We pushed ourselves mentally and physically in a way we hadn’t done before; we got to immerse ourselves in the incredible beauty that is the Mount Hood Wilderness; we completed our first thru-hike of a long distance trail; and, above all, we had fun doing it and can’t wait to attempt our next long distance trail.

-Day 1: Timberline Lodge to Cairn Basin, clockwise (20 miles, 8 hours 15 minutes)
+Day 1: Timberline Lodge to Cairn Basin, clockwise (20 miles; 8 hours 15 minutes, breaks not included)

 We arrived at Timberline Lodge around 5:15 am.
 It was still pitch black outside and the outline of the mountain was barely discernable.
 After taking care of some miscellaneous tasks (wilderness permit, bio breaks, last minute organizing), we finally hit the trail at 5:45 am.
 Despite feeling a little more on edge because it was still dark out and only our headlamps lit the path in front of us, we were fortunate to have such a peaceful, private morning trek—one of the upsides of hiking the Timberline in the Fall rather than the Summer.